orion-research/coach/INSTALLATION.md

 	}

 ## Running COACH
-To start all the services, a small Python script has been created in the COACH folder, that starts all the services.
+To run COACH, you first need to start neo4j.
+Then, to start all the services, a small Python script has been created in the COACH folder.
 It can be ran from inside Eclipse, or from the command line:

-	$ python launch-local.py <neo4j user name> <neo4j password> <random string>
+	$ python launch_local.py

 (In some installations, you have to use python3 instead of python in the above command.)

-In the above command, <neo4j user name> and <neo4j password> should be replaced by whatever username and password you have selected for the database.
-The <random string> parameter is used for encrypting the user passwords in the authentication module.
-It can be any string, but what is important is that the same string is used on all invocations.

 To start interacting with COACH, open http://127.0.0.1:5000 in a web browser.

 # Development server